Mitigating Toxic Stress

 The Evaluating Community Approaches to Preventing or Mitigating Toxic Stress study is designed to increase understanding of how to build integrated systems with coordinated services that promote healthy development of young children.
 We are also partnering with Help Me Grow (HMG) to describe how health care practices use community-based early childhood service referral mechanisms to assist families with needed resources.

-Our work will include deepening our understanding of family experiences of health care and toxic stress through detailed analysis.
+Our work includes deepening our understanding of family experiences of health care and toxic stress through detailed analysis.
 We will match information collected from families about stressors, protective factors, and risks at three time points, with electronic health records, Medicaid claims, and service delivery registry data.
 With this information we will examine:

 - Changes in preventive service use and well-being for families over time

 - Improvements to pediatric health care quality using standardized indicators

 - Increased value and impact on health care cost through efficient use of prevention services